The Settlers II (10th Anniversary): Settlers and transportation

 Whether playing in single-player or multiplayer mode, each game begins the same way; the player has one building, a warehouse/headquarters, in which are a set amount of raw materials and tools.
 The basic gameplay revolves around serfs (the titular "settlers") who transport materials, tools and produce, and who populate and perform the requisite task of each building.
 As the player constructs buildings and thus requires settlers to occupy them, the settlers automatically emerge from the warehouse as needed.
 As the settlement continues to grow in size, the warehouse's quota of settlers will eventually be reached, and the player will need to build an additional warehouse to generate more settlers.
 At no point does the player directly control any individual settler - instead, general orders are issued (such as ordering the construction of a building), with the AI handling the delegation of orders to specific settlers.

-An important game mechanic is the construction of a road network so as to allow for an efficient transportation system, as any settlers transporting goods must use roads.
+An important game mechanic is the construction of a road network to allow for an efficient transportation system, as any settlers transporting goods must use roads.
 To build a road, the player must place a flag, select the "build road" option, and then select where they wish the road to end.
 The computer will then automatically find the best route between the two and build the road, although the player is also free to build the road manually.
 To maximize distribution, the player must set as many flags as possible on each road.
 Flags can only be set a certain distance apart, and serve as transport hubs; a settler will carry an item to a flag and set it down, at which point the next settler along will pick up the item and continue, freeing the first settler to return and pick up another item at the previous flag.
 The more flags the player has, the more settlers will operate on a given road, cutting down the distance each settler must travel, and reducing the time to transport one item and return for the next, thus avoiding item congestion at each flag.
 When more than one item is placed at a flag, the game has an adjustable goods priority system, which determines the order in which items are transported.
 Players can also build shipyards, which allow for the manufacture of rafts (can transport goods over small stretches of water), and ships (can transport goods across oceans).